 Subscription Payment Service

-A subscription payment service is an eCommerce payment gateway provider that bills, collects, and processes subscription payments.
-These services may be stand-alone products or a part of a more robust eCommerce platform.
+A subscription payment service is a subscription commerce payment gateway provider that bills, collects, and processes subscription payments.
+These services may be stand-alone products or a part of a more robust online marketplace or platform.
 The important thing to look for is a payment service that explicitly handles subscription payments, as they require more management.

 Subscription vs. One Time Payment